balanced-dev/yuzu-docs/docs/definition/vue.md

 In the Vue function `mounted` above, the global function blockResolver is called, which hydrates the initial state of the Vue app at startup.
 There are two ways for Vue to get its initial state data.

 - endpoint : the json state data has a property of _endpoint which points to an API endpoint.
 On server side render the data attribute `endpoint` is added to the block root element and the Vue app uses this to bootstrap the app with the data.
 - context : the data context is passed from a parent, the data is written into a data attribute 'context' at the block root element.
-The vue app serializes this data to bootstrap the app.
+The vue app serialises this data to bootstrap the app.

 ## Transitioning from Hbs to Vue